plgd-dev/doc/content/en/tutorials/working-with-grpc-client.md

 To return values of binary switch resources hosted by devices with ids `deviceID1` and `deviceID2`, following options shall be set: `GetResources.device_ids_filter("[deviceID1, deviceID2]") && GetResources.type_filter([oic.r.switch.binary])`.

 ## Subscribe to Events
-The `SubscribeToEvents` command opens the stream which content is controlled by sending messages with filter options.
+The `SubscribeToEvents` command opens the stream which content is driven by the control message.

-**To control what will be pushed to the stream, send a `SubscribeToEvents` message with the option:**
+**To control content of the stream, send a `SubscribeToEvents` message with following options:**
 - `action.create_subscription.events_filter` set to e.g. `ONLINE` to receive **devices events** which changed their status to `ONLINE`
 - `action.create_subscription.{device_ids_filter, events_filter}` set to e.g. `RESOURCE_PUBLISHED` to receive **device events**
 - `action.create_subscription.{resource_ids_filter, events_filter}` set to e.g. `CONTENT_CHANGED` to receive **resource events**